 Education in China was influenced by Western thought

 These individuals were influenced by their exposure to Western thought processes that were based on civilization and rationality.
-These external factors were able to lift the sights of the Chinese beyond the ritual enslavement to the Dynastic Emperors.
+These external factors were able to lift the sights of the Chinese beyond the ritual enslavement of the Dynastic Emperors.
 It is easy to see that the second and third types of universities had the same roots in the Romanized West.

-From the end of the Qing Dynasty to 1949 in the 38th year of the Republic of China, these three types of universities were led by Cai Yuanpei of Peking University and supported by U.S. Ambassador John Leighton Stuart.
+From the end of the Qing Dynasty to 1949, the 38th year of the Republic of China, these three types of universities were led by Cai Yuanpei of Peking University and supported by U.S. Ambassador John Leighton Stuart.
 Numerous kind and sincere Chinese educators, thinkers, and scholars, such as Zhang Boling, Luo Jialun, and Mei Yiqi, made great contributions to Chinese education.

 Although there was very good science education in China at the time, liberal arts scholars led the trend; scholars such as Cai Yuanpei, Hu Shi, Luo Jialun, Qian Mu, Qian Xuantong, Liang Shiqiu, Zhu Guangqian, and Wu Zheng were all experts in literature, history, philosophy, and education.

-The Communist Party that appeared in China in 1921 misled the people developing the three types of universities by wrapping them in the entwined strands of Marxism-Leninism, the precursor of communism and socialism.
+The Communist Party that appeared in China in 1921 misled the people by developing the three types of universities by wrapping them in the entwined strands of Marxism-Leninism, the precursor of communism and socialism.
 The universities were unwittingly influenced by the Kuomintang ruling group, which suppressed traditional education in favor of rewriting Chinese history to strengthen modern thought.

 As soon as Mao Zedong took over Tiananmen, the first thing he did was immediately reorganize the universities left in the Republic of China.
 He started with Peking University, and then Yanjing University established by John Leighton Stuart, whom Mao hated.
 Mao Zedong deliberately merged the two schools and sent the Party secretary to the school.
 Meanwhile, he never entered the school in his lifetime, deeply despising the entire intellectual circle.